nhducit/multi-tenants/README.md

 pnpm install && pnpm build && pnpm start
 ```

-- Inspect the ISG output by opening the .next/server/app folder.
+- Inspect the ISR output by opening the .next/server/app folder.
 You should see the below structure

 ![image](readme-assets/ssg-output.jpg)